What Is a Car Insurance Deductible

 When You Actually Pay the Deductible

 You pay your car insurance deductible when you file a claim for covered damages under your collision or comprehensive coverage.
-The payment timing is straightforward: after your insurance company reviews and approves your claim, they subtract your deductible from the total claim amount and issue payment for the remainder.
+After your insurance company reviews and approves your claim, they subtract your deductible from the total claim amount and issue payment for the remainder.

 In most cases, you don't write a separate check to your insurance company.
 Instead, if your claim is approved for $4,000 and you have a $500 deductible, your insurer sends you (or the repair shop) a check for $3,500.
 You then pay the full repair bill, which includes your $500 deductible portion.